 The term "scenario" is often used loosely in the environmental sciences.
 It is therefore useful to recall the original concept of the scenario approach.
-Scenario analyses were adopted by the corporate world from the late 1960s onwards Van Der Heijden, 1996).
+Scenario analyses were adopted by the corporate world from the late 1960s onwards (Van Der Heijden, 1996).
 The challenge was that the predictions needed for planning were often highly uncertain.
 The idea of the scenario approach was to separate what is predictable from what is not predictable.
-The scenarios, representing different possible futures, would differ in terms of what is not predictable, but the predictable aspects would be identical

-- in all of them.
-The scenarios would then be used to test policies and plans to assist robust decision-making.
-Shell, one of the pioneers of this approach, tested the pos- - sibility of a sharp increase in oil prices through scenario analysis and consequently decided to enhance their fracking capabilities.
-They never predicted an oil crisis, but when it actually occurred in 1973; Shell was prepared.
-Scenario analyses had helped the company to think along lines traditional forecasting would never have indicated.
-As Van Der Heijden (1996, 17-18 pp.) noted, "the first objective of scenario planning be- - came the generation of projects and decisions that are more robust under a variety of alternative futures [...]
+Following that idea, the scenarios, representing different possible futures, should differ in terms of what is not predictable, but the predictable aspects should be identical in all of them.
+The scenarios could then be used to test policies and plans to assist robust decision making.
+As Van Der Heijden (1996, 17-18) noted, "the first objective of scenario planning became the generation of projects and decisions that are more robust under a variety of alternative futures [...].
 Better thinking about the future became the second objective of scenario planning."

 The present usage of the term "scenario" in hydrology and related disciplines is slightly different and is often taken as a synonym for a forecast or a number of alternative forecasts each of which includes (rather than excludes) the main uncertainties.
 Often the term "projections" is used to highlight that a range of alternative futures is represented (Niehoff et al., 2002), but it is not always clear what they actually entail.
-In the context of climate sciences, the terms "prediction" and "projection" are explicitly
+In the context of climate sciences, the terms "prediction" and "projection" are explicitly distinguished, depending upon whether an attempt is made to include predictions of internal variations (e.g. IPCC, 2013).

-- distinguished, depending upon whether an attempt is made to include predictions of internal variations (e.g. IPCC, 2013).
-It is suggested here that there is a gradual transition between forecasts/predictions/projections and scenarios (in the original sense of Shell), and between predictions/forecasts and projections (in the sense of the IPCC), depending on where the main uncertainties are placed.
-If they are captured within one - scenario, it is appropriate to talk about forecasts (or predictions), if the scenarios differ by the main uncertainties then it is appropriate to talk about a scenario approach in the original sense.
-Perhaps it would be useful to be more explicit about the nature of the statement about the future that is made with the scenario approach.
+It is suggested here that there is a gradual transition between forecasts/predictions/projections and scenarios (in the original sense), and between predictions/forecasts and projections (in the sense of the IPCC), depending on where the main uncertainties are placed.
+If they are captured within one scenario, it is appropriate to talk about forecasts (or predictions); if the scenarios differ by the main uncertainties then it is appropriate to talk about a scenario approach in the original sense.
+Overall, it would be useful to be more explicit about the nature of the statements about the different futures, their predictable and unpredictable aspects and associated uncertainties that are made when using a scenario approach.

-Below the main methods used for understanding the causative mechanisms of flood change effects in or near the stream (hydraulic structures and stream morphology), in the landscape (land use) and of atmospheric processes (climate change) are briefly reviewed.
+Below, the main methods used for understanding the causative mechanisms of flood change effects: in or near the stream (hydraulic structures and stream morphology), in the landscape (land use), and of atmospheric processes (climate change) are briefly reviewed.